ninformations/restheart-docker/README.md

 `docker run -d -p 27017:27017 --name mongodb -v <db-dir>:/data/db mongo:3.0`

 The `<db-dir>` must be a folder in your host, such as `/var/data/db` or whatever you like.
-If you don't attach a volume then all your data will be lost when you stop the container.
+If you don't attach a volume then all your data will be lost when you delete the container.

-### 3) Run RESTHeart interactively:
+### 3) Run RESTHeart interactively, providing a link to the mongodb instance

 `docker run -i -t -p 8080:8080 --name restheart --link mongodb:mongodb softinstigate/restheart`